-The idea is to document five or more basic tasks associated with the software application, rather than all tasks and associated information.
+The idea is to document three or more basic tasks associated with the software application, rather than all tasks and associated information.
 The complete document you write need not be over 6 standard printed pages.

 Here are some ideas for this project:

 - Go to the Internet and see if you can find shareware to download.
 For example, go to http://dir.yahoo.com/Computers_and_Internet/Software/ and browse the lists under Children, Shareware, Games, Freeware.

 Of the items at Freeware Home, I recommend:

 SnIco Edit, a free icon editor whose interface claims a nonexistent help file